basp/pixie/README.md

 based on `float` instead of `double`.
 For now, the speed increase seems to outweigh the loss of precision.

+> Why the speed increase?
+Those classes from **System.Numerics** have
+> *intrinsics* so they can potentially be executed on the CPU or using
+> specialized CPU instructions.

 ### `Color` be gone
 Finally deciding to bite the bullet, the `struct Color<T>` type has been wiped.
 Colors will be represented as `Vector3` values.